 I start my lessons with camera on top of the monitor so my face is in the frame to do the welcome.
 When we get into the lesson, I want my hands and the instrument to fill the frame so I balance the camera on top of an old toilet roll – a classy touch.
 It’ll not be long before it gets roped into it’s intended role…!

 Getting a good connection

-A clear and incident free Skype call relies on setting up and checking a few things before we connect a call:
+A clear and incident free Zoom call relies on setting up and checking a few things before we connect a call:

-- Skype relies on a fast and stable internet connection.
+- Zoom relies on a fast and stable internet connection.
 Make sure your connection speed isn’t being hindered by uploads/downloads/streaming TV whilst the lesson is in progress.

 - Make sure you set up the camera angle so that your whole instrument including left and right hands can be seen on screen.
 Ideally your face too – but not to worry if you can’t get everything in!

-- Find a light, comfortable place in your home where you can sit or stand for Skype lessons.
+- Find a light, comfortable place in your home where you can sit or stand for Zoom lessons.